vipoo/piggy/README.md

 Piggy is an optimised serial file transfer protocol - custom built - to minimise the time it take to transmit a file from a PC to a RC2014 or RomWBW based Z80 computer.

-Its designed to run under CPM with HBIOS support.
+Its designed to run under CPM with HBIOS support, using the SIO/2 chip.

 ## How to